opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         company: Infopulse
       talk:
         id: talk21_04
-        title: "Who are you, JS developer?"
+        title: Who are you, JS developer?
         description: "React, Angular, Vue, Svelte: are these networks essential in software development or they just replace JavaScript because of lack of knowledge?
 Who are you, JS developer?
 If you know only JavaScript,